maliput/maliput_infrastructure/README.md

    sudo prereqs-install -t all src
    ```

+   Depending on what has been installed, you may need to leave and re-enter the workspace for
+   installation to take effect. **Make sure changes are saved upon leave!**

-   Check each package `prereqs` file to see what other tags are available and their
+   Also, check each package `prereqs` file to see what other tags are available and their
    implications.
-For instance, if building drake from source and using ignition
+For instance, if building drake from source and using ignition binaries,
-   binaries, you may want to run:
+   you may want to run:

    ```sh
    sudo prereqs-install -t default -t ignition src